June 24, 2021

 The other sections of the statute provide that:

 - The injury is presumed to have been caused by the employee’s employment.

 - The injury must be accompanied by a specific diagnosis by a physician or by a positive COVID-19 test.

 - The presumption may be rebutted by specific evidence that the injury was caused by exposure to COVID-19 outside of the first responder’s work for the employer.

-The presumption will end 30 days after the Public Health Emergency Executive Orders expire.
+The presumption ended on June 10, 2020, 30 days after the Public Health Emergency Executive Orders expired.